yosoufe/VAMR/README.md

 ![Output](exercises/statements/outputs/ex01.gif)

-### Exercise 2 - PnP Problem
+## Exercise 2 - PnP Problem

 This exercise is about the PnP (Perspective-n-Point) problem.
 We basically find the position and orientation of a calibrated camera based on known points in world and their known correspondences in the image frame.
-- Problem statement is in `exercises/statements/Exercise 2 - PnP/statement.pdf`.
+- Problem statement: `exercises/statements/Exercise 2 - PnP/statement.pdf`.
-- Solution is in `exercises/exercise02.cpp`.
+- Solution: `exercises/exercise02.cpp`.
 - Output Video:
   - https://youtu.be/nbFseP4vRTU